edgedb/edgedb/docs/guides/migrations/guide.rst

 .. note::

-    See the section below on migration hashes if you are curious about how migrations are named)
+    See the section below on migration hashes if you are curious about how migrations are named.

-So the ``User`` type was altered via creating a new property, and dropping the old one.
-If that is what we wanted, then we can now type ``edgedb migrate`` to complete the migration.
+This migration will alter the ``User`` type by creating a new property and dropping the old one.
+If that is what we wanted, then we can now type ``\migrate`` in the REPL or ``edgedb migrate`` at the command line to complete the migration.

 Questions from the CLI
 ======================

-So far we've only learned how to say yes or no to the CLI's questions when we migrate a schema, but quite a few other options are presented when the CLI asks us a question:
+So far we've only learned how to say "yes" or "no" to the CLI's questions when we migrate a schema, but quite a few other options are presented when the CLI asks us a question: